pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

               "LoadBalancerName": "a7aa544c49f914930b3b0532022e7d3c",
     ```

-    The value of the `LoadBalancerArn` is the NLB LoadBalancerArn.
+    The value of the `LoadBalancerArn` field is the NLB LoadBalancerArn.

 3. View the NLB attributes: